MaxCL/Noise_shaped_synchrony_FHN_network/README.md

 ### Python environment

 Run everything inside a **Python virtual environment** and install dependencies from `requirements.txt`.
-This keeps your system clean and ensures reproducibility.
+This keeps your system clean and ensures reproducibility (see below).

 ---